Powerlearnproject/se-day1-assignment-OCMG101/README.md

 ---

-### Compare and contrast the Waterfall and Agile methodologies.
+### D) Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 #### 1) Waterfall:
 - It is a linear and sequential approach where each phase of the SDLC is completed before moving on to the next.
 - Extensive documentation is created at each phase, and changes are difficult to implement once a phase is completed.